PrinceDinali/PrinceDinali/README.md

 - 👋 Hi, I’m @PrinceDinali
-- 👀 I’m interested in Virtual and Augmented Reality
+- 👀 I’m interested in IOS app development and tech in general
-- 🌱 I’m currently learning C# and studying Mining Engineering
+- 🌱 I’m currently learning Python and SwiftUI
-- 💞️ I’m looking to collaborate on a project that I have thought of
+- 💞️ I’m looking to collaborate on a project that I have thought of and grow an empire
 - 📫 How to reach me: dinali.assylbek.2003@gmail.com